baitmain1/P3_Liam_Knox/README.md

 you do this by hovering over the square you want to dig and pressing the letter "d" on your keyboard

 2. placing flags:
-3. you do this by hovering over the square you want to place a flag and pressing the letter "f" on your keyboard
+you do this by hovering over the square you want to place a flag and pressing the letter "f" on your keyboard

+after digging, the numbers on each square represent the number mines that are next to that square use this information to determine where is a mine, and where is safe

+To win the game you must open every single square that does not contain a mine